kwmybh/capstone_01/README.md

-# The Project
+# Smart Recipe

-Welcome to my first full-stack app, _Smart Recipe_!
+All you have is a tomato and looking for possible meal recipes?
+Look no further!

+## Description

-Users sign up to access a free recipe application with detailed instructions and video tutorials(via YouTube)
+A simple site where users sign up to access a free recipe application with detailed instructions and video tutorials(via YouTube).
+All you need is one ingredient and an appetite.

+This app provides additional ingredients to compliment what you already have and with an account, you are able to save recipes for future reference.

 ## Design